bkoz/docker-alfresco/README.md

 ```
 $ oc new-app --template=mysql-persistent -p MYSQL_USER=alfresco,MYSQL_PASSWORD=admin,MYSQL_DATABASE=alfresco
 ```
 Create the Alfresco pod from gui81's docker hub.
 ```
 $ oc new-app docker.io/gui81/alfresco -e DB_KIND=mysql,DB_HOST=mysql,CONTENT_STORE=/content
 ```
+OR

-A different option is to build the alfresco image from rsippl's Dockerfile on github.
+A second option is to build the alfresco image from rsippl's Dockerfile on github.
 ```
 $ oc new-app https://github.com/rsippl/docker-alfresco.git -e DB_KIND=mysql,DB_HOST=mysql,CONTENT_STORE=/content
 ```
 Assuming that your OpenShift cluster has allocated persistent volumes, create a persistent volume claim for /content and add it to the docker-alfresco deployment config.
 This is most easily accomplished using the
-OpenShift web console.
-Also create a route and change the port to 8080/tcp.

-Example:
+OpenShift web console but can also be done from the command line.

+Create the PVC.

 ```
 $ cat pvc.yaml << EOF